Last Updated on December 12, 2022

 Where can I find trading charts?

-What are the trading symbols for Natural Gas futures?
+What are the trading symbols for Live Cattle futures?

-What is the specification for the Natural Gas futures contract?
+What is the specification for the Live Cattle futures contract?

-Why should you start trading Natural Gas futures?
+Why should you start trading Live Cattle futures?

-- To diversify your portfolio into the commodity market
+- To diversify your portfolio into the livestock commodity market if you are an investor

 What is the contract size?